JamesGJ5-Learning-To-Code/rock-paper-scissors/README.md

         - DONE
 - Returns a string declaring the winner of the round like, for example, "You Lose this round!
 Paper beats Rock" or maybe "You Win this round!
 Paper beats Rock"
     - Can also be a draw
+    - DONE, but only returns the result (Win, Loss or Draw), not the entire statement
 - NOTE: Want to return the results of this function call for later use, not console.log() them

 3. Write a new function called game():